JohnArvid/memory-game/README.md

 - implement ui for selecting number of cards to play
 - adjust css to handle different number of cards, everything should be relatively sized

-- Fixed: Factor out functionality inte more modular functions.
+- Fixed: Factor out functionality into more modular functions.
 - Fixed: Use simple icons/symbols as "pictures" instead of nonexistent jpgs
 - Fixed: Use proper event delegation.
 - Fixed: Bug when new game.